terrabakky/documentation-api/Accounts.md

 ##### Parameters
 - `data`: an JSON object containing JSONAPI compliant data object with following properties
   - `attributes`: An attribute object containing
+    - `note`: A detailed message regarding the reason for this batch of rule configurations
     - `ruleSettings`: An array of objects, each object contains
       - `id`: Rule Id, same as the one provided in the endpoint
       - `enabled`: Boolean, true for inclusion in bot detection, false for exclusion